Select your preferred scripting language. All code snippets will be displayed in this language.

 For some reason your suggested change could not be submitted.
 Please <a>try again</a> in a few minutes.
 And thank you for taking the time to help us improve the quality of Unity Documentation.Close

-Playables are customizable runtime objects that can be connected together in a tree contained in a PlayableGraph to create complex behaviours.
+Playables are customizable runtime objects that can be connected together and are contained in a PlayableGraph to create complex behaviours.

 |Null||Returns an invalid Playable.|